5 Ways to Manage Financial Stress During Trying Times

 Both of these outcomes will help reduce your financial anxiety, and hopefully allow you to sleep better.

-4. Save money (if you can)
+3. Save money when you can.

+Develop and stick to a consistent savings plan.
 Having a savings plan that you follow is one more thing you can control.
 The act of saving will give you a sense of accomplishment that will reduce your anxiety.
-Then, of course having that money in case you need it later will also relieve some stress.
+A financial safety net of any size can help to reduce stress.

 If you want to keep your money accessible but don’t want it to be idle, consider putting it into a high-yield savings account.
 High-yield savings accounts pay higher rates than typical savings accounts and make great vehicles for emergency funds.
 If you want to contribute a certain amount to your savings each month, you can set up an automatic transfer from your checking account.

-5. Track your money-saving progress
+4. Track your money-saving progress.

-It also helps to know your progress because when you make progress toward your financial goals, like paying off debt, the positive psychological effects can lift your mood and health.
+You won’t really know if you’re making progress if you don’t track it.
+Make sure you know where you stand.
+When you make progress toward your financial goals, like paying off debt, the positive psychological effects can lift your mood and health.
 If you aren’t tracking your financial goals, you may not realize how much progress you’re actually making.